jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (a) if the requirement to disclose information is under section 17 or under section 17 and 17C—
     (i) on the day on which the Commissioner or an officer of the department exercises the right of inspection or removal that leads to the claim:
     (ii) by a later date to which the Commissioner agrees:
-  (b) if the requirement to disclose information is under section 17B or 17GB, by the date that is the later of the following:
+  (b) if the requirement to disclose information is under section 17B, by the date that is the later of the following:
     (i) the date that is given by the Commissioner in the request for disclosure of the information:
     (ii) the date that is 28 days after the date of the request by the Commissioner for disclosure of the information:
   (c) if the requirement to disclose information is under section 17H, 17J, or 17K, by the date on which the court requires the production of information: